belgianGeek/BadassBoard/README.md

 If you want to improve the app, you can create a pull request or a fork as well.

+## Development notes

+Here are a few notes if you want to modify this project :

+To make development easier, the client-side JS code is minified using the _Minify_ package and the _minify.js_ script.

+The CSS code is generated with the help of the SCSS package.

+Please note that these packages need to be installed globally on your system to function properly.
+In order to do that, just type `npm i -g <package name>` or `yarn global add <package name>` in your terminal.

+Like mentioned in the `package.json` file, the CSS code can be compiled with the `sass` command, and the JS code can be minified by running `node minify`.

 # Libraries used

 A special thank to the creator of :